LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/README.md

 > - Needs to charge the battery from the 5V input pin (listed in Table 3).
 > - Needs an ON/OFF switch.
 OFF state: battery draw <500uA.
 ON state: ther robot peak current.

+Additionally, the following connectors need to be included:
+1. A JST PH 2mm pin pitch connector for the battery.
+The battery will either be tucked away between the motherboard PCB and the processor PCB or secured to the bottom of the motherboard.
+2. A 2x8 (2.54mm pin pitch) pin header as shown in the image below: